mosn/layotto/docs/en/design/actuator/actuator-design-doc.md

 ### 2.4.1.
 When requests arrive

-The request arrives at the mosn, enters LayOtto through the stream filter, and calls the Actuator.
+The request arrives at the mosn, enters Layotto through the stream filter, and calls the Actuator.

 The http protocol implementation class (struct) of the stream filter layer is DispatchFilter, which is responsible for dispatching requests and calling Actuator according to the http path:
 ```go